peralese/cloud_pricing_calculator/README.md

   - Example: if Number of Environments = `2`, the default shown becomes `16`.
 - Users can still override this value; the computed number is only the suggested default.
 - Example (networking defaults only, region-agnostic): TGW attach `1*0.06*730=43.80`, TGW data `100*0.02=2.00`, VPCE attach `16*0.01*730=116.80`, VPCE data `100*0.01=1.00` → subtotal `163.60`.
 Add GitRunner EC2/EBS and Terraform S3 per formulas above (EC2 hourly varies by region).
 - How to run: `python main.py baseline --cloud aws` (writes `baseline.csv` to the current run folder).
-Summary roll‑up includes baseline total when present.
+The price command will also auto‑prompt baseline if missing.
+Summary roll‑up includes the baseline total when present.

 ---